zbsarashki/stx-labs-openInfraVancouver2023/equinix-metal-setup/IPXEServer.md

 ## Setup IPXE
 ### Install http / apache2

-From the "Manage Servers" page find your systems's IP address and ssh to it, thereafter:
+From the "Manage Servers" page find your system's IP address and ssh to it, thereafter:

 ```
 apt-get update